 When we ran a feedback survey in 2017 about our services many of you commented that you would appreciate more opportunities to meet face-to-face with the ASIC team, to discuss matters specific to your institution, without having to make the trip to ASIC HQ.

-After a successful trial in Septemeber 2018 we have launched a twice-yearly opportunity for you to meet with ASIC Senior Staff to discuss matters pertaining to your institution at various locations throughout the UK.
+After a successful trial in Septemeber 2018, we have launched a twice-yearly opportunity for you to meet with ASIC Senior Staff to discuss matters pertaining to your institution at various locations throughout the UK.
+Sessions are advertised in the ASIC newsletter.